 - Pure alcohol (dries out skin)

-- Salt directly on the wound (increases inflammation)
+- Salt directly on wound (intensifies inflammation)

 - Hot wax (risk of burns)

-Checklist: First steps
+Checklist: First measures

-- Cool immediately: Wrap ice cubes in a thin cloth and place on the area for 10-15 minutes – never have direct skin contact with ice
+- Cool immediately: Wrap ice cubes in a thin cloth and place on the area for 10-15 minutes – never direct skin contact with ice

-Use of proven home remedies
+Application of proven home remedies

 Vinegar compress with apple cider vinegar

-Quark wrap
+Quark compress

 Aloe Vera

-Home remedies | Effect | Duration of use | Particularly suitable for |
+| Home Remedy | Effect | Application Duration | Especially suitable for |

-Apple cider vinegar | Neutralizes toxins, disinfects | 15-20 min, every 2-3 hours | Wasp and bee stings |
+| Apple Cider Vinegar | Neutralizes toxins, disinfects | 15-20 min, every 2-3h | Wasp, bee stings |

-Onion | Antimicrobial, decongestant | 10-15 minutes | Mosquito bites, small swellings |
+| Onion | Antimicrobial, reduces swelling | 10-15 minutes | Mosquito bites, small swellings |

-quark | Cooling, anti-inflammatory | 20-30 minutes | Large swellings |
+| Quark | Cooling, anti-inflammatory | 20-30 minutes | Large swellings |

-Aloe Vera | Moisturizing, healing | Several times a day | Sensitive skin, children |
+| Aloe Vera | Moisturizing, promotes healing | Several times a day | Sensitive skin, children |

-Ribwort plantain and native herbs
+Plantain and native herbs

 Special caution for children and pregnant women